learn-co-students/110920-linear-regression-checkpoint/README.md

 ## 4) For each coefficient:

-### - Conclude whether it's statisitically significant
+### - Conclude whether it's statistically significant

 ### - State how you came to that conclusion